guoquan/guoquan.github.io/README.md

 Source code for my academic portfolio website featuring research in AI, publications, and teaching activities.

 Visit [guoquan.net](https://guoquan.net) to see the website.

+## Development Guidelines

+### Pull Request Preview

+Pull requests automatically deploy a preview version to GitHub Pages.
+Check the PR status checks for a preview URL under the `pr-preview/` path before merging.
+Previews deploy to the `main` branch using the repository’s default `github.io` domain instead of the custom domain.
+The preview deployment is automatically removed when the pull request is merged.